Wild Gunman: 1974 arcade game

+A recreation of the arcade game was made by Canadian arcade repairman and Youtuber Callan Brown, who plans to showcase it to the public at the 2026 Ontario PinFest convention from May 30 to May 31 with other Wild Gunman-based merchandise from Nintendo.

 NES video game

 Nintendo adapted the electro-mechanical game into a video game, replacing filmed footage with cartoon-style sprites.

-In 1984 in Japan, the Famicom version was released for use with the original version of the Zapper gun peripheral.
-This version, named the Beam Gun, was a plastic, western-style revolver accessory (modeled after the Colt Single Action Army) that came packaged with a plastic holster belt.
+In 1984 in Japan, the Famicom version was released for use with the original version of the Zapper gun peripheral, known as the Beam Gun (光線銃, Kōsen jū).
+This was a plastic, western-style revolver accessory (modeled after the Colt Single Action Army) that came packaged with a plastic holster belt.
 In 1985 in the United States, it was released on the Nintendo Entertainment System.

+Nintendo re-released the game to the Wii U Virtual Console on October 21, 2015, to coincide with Back to the Future Day, honoring the game's appearance in the film.

+One example of the Beam Gun was reportedly on display at the National Museum of Nature and Science in Japan.